Equivariant Neural Simulators for Stochastic Spatiotemporal Dynamics: Additional results

 We provide additional qualitative results for celestial dynamics in Figure~\ref{fig:qualitative-results-nbody-appendix}.
 To do so, we select four samples from the test set uniformly at random.
 Overall, we observe that EPNS, iGPODE and PNS generally produce simulations that look visually plausible.
 NSDE does not generate plausible new simulations.
 We attribute this primarily to the relatively high KL divergence component (around 1900) of the NSDE model ELBO values (shown in Table~\ref{tab:related-work-results}).
-Recall that, following the same procedure as for the other baselines, we selected the NSDE hyperparameters that resulted in the best validation ELBO value.
-Notably, PNS and iGPODE can struggle with handling close encounters, and a body may get `stuck' to another body, for example shown by the red body in the top left and bottom right trajectories.
-We occasionally observed similar behavior for EPNS during preliminary testing, but for these particular runs EPNS does not struggle with handling the close encounters.
+Recall that, following the same procedure as for the other baselines, we selected the NSDE hyperparameters that resulted in the best validation ELBO value, which might not have been optimal in terms of new sample quality.
+Notably, all models can struggle with handling close encounters, and a body may get `stuck' to another body, for example shown by the red body in the bottom right trajectory.
+Generally, EPNS seemed to struggle less with handling such close encounters, although the top left trajectory suggests that such behavior is not completely eliminated from the model.